 The 2018 hemp farm bill has officially been signed by the house and senate and the president.

 So what's the significance of the bill and what does it mean for Farmers, CBD Brands and Consumers?
-Here's a look at how the farm bill will change the industry for the better.
+With CBD Oil product sales on the rise, here's a look at how the farm bill will change the industry for the better.

 The Historical Evolution of Federal Control and the Development of the Farm Bill